The French government has convened a new working group focused on blockchain.

 Who's involved: A list of participants in the working group details how the effort represents a mix of public-private cooperating, drawing members from both government agencies and startups working with the tech.
 Specific agencies include France's Prudential Supervisory and Resolution Authority and DINSIC, an information technology office that reports to the Prime Minister.

-All told, nearly 40 people are taking part in the working group.
+, nearly 40 people are taking part in the working group.

 Why it matters: It's the latest sign that France is moving to support at least some applications of blockchain.